-Walking for an hour a day can reduce the risk of diabetes, heart disease, blood pressure, stroke, breast cancer, colon cancer, dementia, and even death.
-Walking can also help to alleviate symptoms of depression, help you sleep better and improve cognitive function.
+Walking for an hour a day can reduce the risk of diabetes, heart disease, blood pressure, stroke, breast cancer, colon cancer, dementia, and even death.1234 Walking can also has a positive effect on mental health and symptoms of depression, can help you sleep better, and improves cognitive function.56

 Walking to Lose Weight

 Walking was something we used to do to get from A to B. Of late the distance between A and B has become rather short.
-As our walking levels have decreased, obesity levels have increased.
 Here’s how to increase that distance again, and do it in a way that you’ll lose weight, get stronger, more fit and improve your health.